Wednesday, August 1, 2012

 How can unrealistic expectations be avoided or at least reduced?

 First, don’t commit to an end date until you understand what the product/program really is and what will be involved in developing it.
-Without such an understanding you’re laying a foundation on quicksand and the probability of your estimates being worth anything are about zero.
+Without such an understanding you’re laying a foundation on quicksand and the probability of your estimates being worth anything is about zero.
 People will want firm dates (actually they’ll demand them), but let them know you can’t provide estimates until you know what it is you’re estimating.
-If they want it bad, they’ll get it … bad! [see If You Want It Bad, You'll Get It ...
+If they want it bad, they’ll get it bad! [see If You Want It Bad, You'll Get It ...
 Bad!]
 This is often one of the most difficult tasks, because extreme pressure is often applied to give a date that others desire, but which may not be achievable.

 People also need to realize that project plans are really just an attempt to define how you would like a project to proceed.
 In reality it is a hope of how the project should proceed, but it will change and must be managed to adapt to and accommodate change.